kurtmarais/kurtmarais.github.io/README.md

 - `cv.md` → `/cv/`.
 No body content — everything comes from `_data/cv/`.
   There is no separate CV PDF; the page is rendered entirely from that data.

-For About/Teaching/Research/Home, edit the content directly in the file below the `---` front matter block.
-For Supervision/Engagements/CV, edit the corresponding YAML in `_data/` instead.
-For Publications, add/edit files in `_publications/`.
-Editing `supervision.md`, `engagements.md`, or `publications.md` themselves won't change what's displayed.
+For About/Teaching/Research/Home, just edit the Markdown text directly in the file below the `---` front matter block.
+For Supervision/Engagements/ Publications/CV, edit the corresponding YAML file in `_data/` instead — editing these `.md` files won't change what's displayed.

 ## Images